LOST WAGES AUTO INSURANCE – CAR ACCIDENT ATTORNEYS MN

 Our car accident lawyers in MN have represented many people where that $500 per week lost income reimbursement was the difference between our client paying rent or being evicted.
 However, while we appreciate the benefit of lost earnings replacement, our car crash attorneys also recognize that $500 per week often does not come close to fully compensating many people after they are injured in an accident, and often still leaves them and their families in a very difficult financial situation.
 Getting complete compensation for our clients is the primary focus of our top Minnesota auto accident injury lawyers.

 Nonetheless, we are very grateful to the Minnesota legislature for amending the law in 2015 to increase the maximum lost wages benefit to $500 per week – because it had been $250 per week for many years.
-The total cap on this loss of earnings benefit is still $20,000 unless you purchase stacking coverage, but the $500 per week is a significant improvement for many people who find themselves in a difficult situation because they were injured in a car accident.
+The total cap on this loss of earnings benefit is still $20,000 unless you purchase stacking coverage, but the $500 per week for lost work income is a significant improvement for many people who find themselves in a difficult situation because they were injured in a car accident.
 It is also important to remember that this lost wages benefit is available regardless of fault (no-fault).
 In other words, you can receive the automobile accident lost income insurance benefit however you are injured in a car accident, even if the accident was your fault.
 Of course, since this benefit comes from your insurance, you have to be insured (through your own insurance or your family insurance) or in another person’s insured vehicle, to qualify for lost wages coverage.

 CAR ACCIDENT INSURANCE LEGAL QUESTIONS